 Vodafone Tuvalu (formerly Telecom Tuvalu) operates as the sole mobile network provider.
-Get local SIMS at the Vodafone Tuvalu office in Vaiaku, Funafuti.
+Get local SIM cards at the Vodafone Tuvalu office in Vaiaku, Funafuti.

 The Vaiaku Lagi Hotel offers Wi-Fi, sometimes for a charge.
-The Vodafone Tuvalu office also provides internet café services.
-Many guesthouses may not offer Wi-Fi, or it could be very limited.
+The Vodafone Tuvalu office additionally gives internet café services.
+Many guesthouses may not offer Wi-Fi, or it may be very limited.

 Tuvaluan and English are the the official languages.
 English is widely understood, especially in Vaiaku and by those in tourism or government.
 Learning a few basic Tuvaluan phrases is a sign of respect.

-Download any required information or maps offline before you arrive due to limited connectivity.
+Download any required information or maps offline prior to your arrival due to limited connectivity.

 Tuvalu's business hours reflect a relaxed island pace, along with some variations for public and religious holidays.